winglang/wing/docs/04-reference/winglang-spec.md

 ## 5.2 JavaScript

-The `extern(file)` modifier can be used on method declarations (in classes and resources) to indicate that a method is backed by an implementation imported from a JavaScript file.
+The `extern "file.js"` modifier can be used on method declarations (in classes and resources) to indicate that a method is backed by an implementation imported from a JavaScript file.

 In the following example, the static inflight method `make_id` is implemented in `helper.js`: